 “It’s too new … it’s too early here”

-Telephone interview with Louise Glück immediately following the announcement of the 2020 Nobel Prize in Literature.
+Telephone interview with Louise Glück immediately following the announcement of the 2020 Nobel Prize in Literature on 8 October 2020.
 The interviewer is Adam Smith, Chief Scientific Officer of Nobel Media.

 “My first thought was ‘I won’t have any friends,’ because most of my friends are writers”, says Louise Glück, having just heard the news that she had been awarded the 2020 Nobel Prize in Literature.
 “But mostly,” she continues, “I’m concerned with the preservation of daily life, with people I love.”
 Longing for an early morning cup of coffee, she spoke briefly from her home in Cambridge, Massachusetts.
 She suggests new readers start with any of her works “because they’re very different, one from another.”
 But not her first book, she says, “Unless they want to feel contempt!”

 Adam Smith: Good morning, my name is Adam Smith, calling from Nobelprize.org, am I speaking with Louise Glück?